There’s a crisis in my home country. Does Canada have a temporary immigration program to help me?

 Palestine

-Canada had a program that granted temporary resident visas (TRVs) to people in Gaza who are the extended family members of Canadian citizens and permanent residents.
+Canada had a program that gave temporary resident visas (TRVs) to people in Gaza who are the extended family members of Canadian citizens and permanent residents.
 Immigration, Refugees and Citizenship Canada (IRCC) stopped accepting new applications to the program on March 6, 2025.

 Watch this CLEO webinar to learn more about the special immigration measures for Gazans.